 A Small House with a Big Story

 The Henry Street Settlement presents The House on Henry Street exhibit in our headquarters at 265 Henry Street.
 This permanent interactive exhibition illuminates themes of social activism, urban poverty, and public health from the organization’s founding in 1893 to the present.
+We are happy to welcome back small group tours by appointment only.
 The National Endowment for the Humanities–funded exhibition takes visitors through the history of the Settlement, known for its pioneering efforts in social service, health care, and the arts.
 Featuring voices and images from the Lower East Side, it illustrates waves of immigration to New York and the challenges newcomers faced amid rapid industrialization and urban crowding.

 Click above or here to watch Baptism of Fire.

 The House on Henry Street traces the history of the neighborhood and the Settlement across six distinct eras: